spray/sbt-revolver/README.md

 * If you changed your application in a way that requires a full restart (see below) press &lt;ENTER&gt; to leave triggered compilation and `re-start`.
 * Of course you always stop the application with `re-stop`.

-## Understanding JRebel

-JRebel is a JVM `-javaagent` plugin that extends the root classloaders with the ability to manage reloaded classes.
-When a change to a class file is detected on disk JRebel loads the changed class into your running application.
-This is great for quickly bringing code changes live but also comes with some restriction that you should understand in order to be able to use JRebel and _sbt-revolver_ effectively.

-When JRebel reloads a class `Foo` all the code of `Foo` is updated to the new version.
-However, all instances of `Foo` that already exist at the time of class reloading will remain alive in the JVMs heap.
-All fields of these objects will also remain unchanged.
-After reloading all methods called on `Foo` objects will be changed to their new implementations.
-If the new `Foo` class contains instance fields that were not present in the old `Foo` these instance fields will **not be initialized** for all old `Foo` instances!
-Also, if you change the way that `Foo` instances are initialized then this change will only apply to `Foo` instances created _after_ class reloading.
-All old instances that have been initialized by the old `Foo` will remain unchanged.

-The thing to remember when working with JRebel is that JRebel changes _code_, not data.
-All code running after class reloading will be the new code.
-Any code having run before class reloading will not be run again.

-More information about JRebel can be found in the [JRebel FAQ].

 ## Configuration